-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Real estate SDG 4: Quality Education Through the Usbong Scholarship Program, Citicore Foundation aims to provide ample support for extraordinary young adults in the surrounding local communities of the Group and its Lessees. to generate negative Programs are monitored and implemented to address and manage risks.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Program, Citicore Foundation aims to provide ample support for to generate negative Programs are monitored and implemented to address and manage risks.
 SDG 6: Clean Water and Sanitation Minimal consumption and proper handling of water, wastewater and effluents through sustainable water management.
 SDG 7: Affordable and clean energy Compliant and adapted DOE's Energy Efficiency program SDG 9: Industry, Innovation and Infrastructure Has programs promoting inclusive and sustainable industrialization in renewable energy.
 SDG 11: Sustainable Cities and Communities Extending programs to the community through scholarships, training initiatives, local employment and livelihood SDG 13: Climate Action Committed to sustain Group's contribution in the achievement of carbon neutral sustainable business through the use of renewable energy for wind and sun

-None/Not Applicable is not an acceptable answer.
+\ None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.